railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 Automatic Reconciliation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For automatic reconciliation, you will be asking Open ERP to make its own search for entries to reconcile in a series of accounts.
-It tries to find entries for each partner where the amounts correspond.
+For automatic reconciliation, you will be asking OpenERP to search for entries to reconcile in a series of accounts.
+OpenERP tries to find entries for each partner where the amounts correspond.

-Depending on the level of complexity that you choose when you start running the tool, the software could reconcile from two to nine entries at the same time.
-For example, if you select level 5, Open ERP will reconcile three invoices and two payments if the total amounts correspond.
+Depending on the level of complexity that you choose (= power) when you start running the tool, the software could reconcile from two to nine entries at the same time.
+For example, if you select level 5, OpenERP will reconcile for instance three invoices and two payments if the total amounts correspond.
+Note that you can also choose a maximum write-off amount, if you allow payment differences to be posted.

 .. figure::  images/account_reconcile_auto.png
    :scale: 50